trickster0/trickster0.github.io/_posts/2025-06-06-Primitive-Injection.md

 ---

 It has been a while, this is my research on trying to change the IOCs of a common remote process injection flow and the end result.
+I presented this in RedTreat last years and I thought it was about time I publish it.
 As you most likely know, in order to perform remote process injection a few things need to happen:
 1) Open the remote process with PROCESS_ALL_ACCESS or PROCESS_VM_OPERATION, PROCESS_VM_WRITE, PROCESS_CREATE_THREAD to obtain handle to the process
 2) Remote allocate enough memory to fit your shellcode